-For action grants exceeding EUR 750 000 and for operating grants above EUR 100 000, the lead applicant must provide an audit report produced by an approved external auditor certifying its accounts for the last financial year available.
+For action grants exceeding EUR 750 000 and for operating grants above EUR 100 000, the lead applicant must provide an audit report produced by an approved external auditor where it is available, and always in cases where a statutory audit is required by European Union or national law.
+That report must certify the accounts for up to the last 3 financial years available.
+In all other cases, the applicant must provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last 3 financial years available.